Today is Thanksgiving in the US.

-Have you noticed that no matter how poor people are, anywhere in the world, they are all engaged in a desperate scramble for survival?
+Have you noticed that no matter how poor people are, anywhere in the world, they are all engaged in a desperate struggle for survival?

 No matter how bad their life is, they want more of it.